RationalityEnhancement/ReflectiveLearningChatbots/README.md

 Simply run the command `npm run download-data`.
 This will save your data to the folder `results/<experimentID>` based on the experiment ID that is specified in the config file (`json/config.json`).

+You can run this command any number of times you want, even during the experiment.
+Each time, the old data downloaded from the last time the command was run will be overwritten.

 Data is saved in the formats JSON and CSV.

 ### Deleting Sensitive Data